BrickSchema/brick-owl-dl/CONTRIBUTING.md

 # Contributing to Brick

 This document is a set of guidelines and resources for contributing to the Brick effort.
+Improvements and changes to this document are always welcome via [Pull Request](https://github.com/BrickSchema/brick-owl-dl/pulls)

 ## Asking Questions